 What was it about your past medical jobs that caused you to feel disillusioned with the medical industry?

 Over the years I worked in a variety of medical practices from a community health center to a multi-specialty group to a small private practice to a hospital-owned clinic and they were all assembly-line medicine – meet with a patient quickly and get them out the door to meet with the next.
 I hated the insanity of the medical system.
 No matter which job I had, it was too much for my soul to take.
-I was frustrated, as were my patients.
+I was angry, as were my patients.
 I’m very creative, a great doctor and ready to go but the system destroyed my mental health and stole my soul and my dream.

 What led you to make the choice to create an ideal medical clinic?

 I was deeply depressed, frustrated and suicidal about ten years ago.
 The gift of being suicidal was that I could surrender because I didn’t care if I lived or died.
 It was incredibly painful to be a healer who couldn’t heal.
 I had a key moment of awakening when I realized that I didn’t have to do this by myself, I couldn’t solve this big problem on my own.
 So, I put the end user, my patients, in charge.

 I invited them to design their own medical clinic.
 I said “I’m opening an ideal medical clinic next month and it’ll be designed by you so tell me what you want.
 Tell me your wildest dreams.”
 And, they did.
 I got over a hundred pages of testimony and their resounding request was that they wanted a human scale experience.
 They wanted to be loved and nurtured by someone who felt like their mom but was a doctor.
 They wanted attention.
 Nothing they described was what we have now.
 No one asked for phone trees, or physician’s assistants, or being a number or having to deal with insurance cards.